ros-controls/control.ros.org/doc/governance/governance.rst

 Where possible, we will use the tick-tock deprecation and migration strategy for breaking changes (API or behavior-breaking changes).

 * New deprecations can be run-time messages or compiler warnings expressing that the functionality is being deprecated.
-The functionality will be completely removed in any future release, or at latest in the next **released ros2_control version** (there may be details in the deprecation note).
+The functionality will be completely removed in any future release, or at latest in the next **stable ros2_control release** (there may be details in the deprecation note).

-* New deprecations can also come in every release of **released ros2_control version** by performing backports of any changes to the rolling version.
+* New deprecations can also come in every release of **stable ros2_control release** by performing backports of any changes to the rolling version.
 These are meant to help users migrate early, however the functionality will remain available in that ROS distribution.

 Example of function ``foo`` deprecated and replaced by function ``bar``: